ryje3658/Yu-Gi-Oh-Game/README.md

 ## About The Project

-A terminal playable yu-gi-oh game based on the first iteration of the trading card game released in America, featuring the two original characters and their decks (collection of cards).
-Players take turns placing magic, trap, and monster cards, and choosing actions within the rules of the game.
-The first player to reduce the other's lifepoints to 0, wins!
+A terminal playable Yu-gi-oh! game based on the first iteration of the trading card game released in America, featuring the two original characters and their decks (collection of cards).
+Players take turns placing Magic, Trap, and Monster cards, and choosing actions within the rules of the game.
+The first player to reduce the others lifepoints to 0 wins!

 ### Built With